 Making lasagna sauce from scratch sounds intimidating but it isn't at all.
 Start by cooking down the bacon (or pancetta), onion, and garlic in a bit of oil then add in the ground beef, spices, crushed tomato, and paste.
 Allow this to simmer away with the red wine and stir in the spinach at the end so that it just wilts.
 Keep in mind that more cooking will occur in the oven as the three cheese lasagna bakes in a deep dish baking pan.

 And you might be wondering can I really put bacon in lasagna?
 I'm here to tell you that you can.
 Remember that this isn't a strictly traditional lasagna recipe.
 It's not even a bolognese lasagna or anything you'd necessarily order at a restaurant.
 But I think you'll agree that it should be available on every menu, once you taste it.
 It's a lasagna dinner fit for a queen, which is why I call it rich auntie lasagna.
 Make it when you want to slow down a little and switch up the flavors.
 You'll get a bit of smokiness from the bacon, rich creaminess from the cheese, depth from the red wine, and pasta with a nice "bite" to it since it isn't boiled and then baked.
-Like my go-to lasagna, this version is a no-boil lasagna.
+This version is a no-boil lasagna.

 What to Serve with Lasagna